leandrocfe/leandrocfe/README.md

 PHP/Laravel developer from Brazil 🇧🇷

-Currently, I'm engaged in my role as a **member of the [Filament](https://filamentphp.com) support team**, where I provide assistance to users across [GitHub discussions](https://github.com/filamentphp/filament/discussions) and [Discord](https://discord.com/invite/filament) platforms.
+Currently, I'm engaged in my role as a **member of the [Filament](https://filamentphp.com) core team**, where I provide assistance to users across [GitHub discussions](https://github.com/filamentphp/filament/discussions) and [Discord](https://discord.com/invite/filament) platforms.

 Additionally, I'm the creator behind https://youtube.com/@filamentbr, a dedicated YouTube channel focused on all things Filament within the Brazilian community.